atennapel/tinka/README.md

 ```
 todo:
+- do more check if induction can be performed
+- add induction for recursive types
 - add annotation to let, to preserve elaborated global type in core
 - insert skolems in check
 - add named holes